connormichalec/ConnorsWindows11Configuration/README.md

 Some productivity software I use in my windows install:

 * <strike> Komorebi + yasb </strike>
+* Powertoys
+* instead of komorebi I am just using zvirtualdesktop and windows 11 snapping as it is less buggy for now.
+- I am using powertoys to send keystroke to remap the keybinds from win + left and right to alt+hjkl (capslock would be ideal but powertoys wont bind caps).
+- zvirtualdesktop hotkeys are capslock+<number> to switch to desktop, capslock+alt+<number> to move window to desktop.
-* instead of komorebi I am just using zvirtualdesktop and windows 11 snapping as it is less buggy for now. - I am using powertoys to remap the keybinds from win + left and right to the dwm keybinds i like.
-Not using powertoys fancyzones as I dont like not being able to easily span a window across two zones using keyboard. - zvirtualdesktop hotkeys are alt+<number> to switch to desktop, shift+alt+<number> to move window to desktop.
+- Not using powertoys fancyzones as I dont like not being able to easily span a window across two zones using keyboard.
 * <strike> AutoHotKey (required for komorebi) </strike>
-* Powertoys
 * Displayfusion
 * AltDrag
 * Battery Percentage Icon (from the ms store)